Pr0j3c7t0dd-Ltd/panottiServer/panottiServer-vault/product-requirements/audio-transcription-plugin-requirements.md

 Ensure you add a detailed README.md to the plugin, with any information needed for additional python package requirements.txt

 Look at the current example plugin in the /app/plugins/example and /app/plugins/noise_reduction directory to get context on how to create the plugin.
+Especially pay attention to how worker threads are handled in the noise_reduction plugin as an example.

 ---
 Working Function to implement: